Key part of US residency program for investors set to expire

 Aside from the optics of essentially selling citizenship, the program has been repeatedly tainted by scandal and authorities have sought to increase oversight of the foreign investors, their sources of income and the proposed investment projects.
 A Trump administration directive to raise the required investment was recently struck down by a federal court.

-“Every conceivable scam by every conceivable player is sort of available in this program and I think it well deserves its death,” he said.
+“Every conceivable scam by every conceivable player is sort of available in this program and I think it well deserves its death,” North said.

 It has defenders, though.
 Steve Yale-Loehr, a professor of immigration law at Cornell Law School, said EB-5 provides valuable benefits to the U.S. “Given our efforts to jump start the economy after the pandemic, it is particularly unfortunate that the Senate failed to extend the program,” he said.